Phatdeluxe/Unit_4_build_week/README.md

 - The notebook where I wrote the neural network can be found in "Ethan's model".

 - There is also some code for including the model into a flask app.

+- The repository for the team can be found [here on Github](https://github.com/AirBnB-dream-team/DS)